NoughtQ-Selfstudy/CS-144_minnow/writeups/check0.md

 Checkpoint 0 Writeup
 ====================

-My name: [your name here]
+My name: NoughtQ

-My SUNet ID: [your sunetid here]
+My SUNet ID: 1145141919810

-I collaborated with: [list sunetids here]
+I collaborated with: none

-I would like to credit/thank these classmates for their help: [list sunetids here]
+I would like to credit/thank these classmates for their help: no one!

-This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This lab took me about x hours to do.
+I did not attend the lab session.

-My secret code from section 2.1 was: [code here]
+My secret code from section 2.1 was: nothing because I am not a Stanford student

-I was surprised by or edified to learn that: [describe]
+I was surprised by or edified to learn that: I have no permission to access your resources QAQ

 Describe ByteStream implementation.
 [Describe data structures and approach taken.
 Describe alternative designs considered or tested.